 One of the best things about Notion is its flexibility.
 Its notes pages aren't simply places to type static text—they're also tools to list tasks, embed data from other software, create spreadsheets, and more.
 Among those extra features is Notion's handy option to add reminders to notes.

-/remind, press return, then select the due date text to set when you want Notion to remind you (on the due time, before, or after) as well as if you want to add an end time.
-You'll then get a notification in Notion when your note is due.
+/remind, press return, then choose when the item is due (or type in a later date than the default options).
+Then, click the due date text for more options as in the screenshot above, with options to set when you want Notion to remind you (on the due date, before, or after) as well as to set a specific time for the reminder.
+You'll then get a notification in Notion when your item is due, both in Notion's desktop apps and on your phone.

 Notion doesn't have recurring reminders, so if you need to do the same task on a schedule, instead of checking it off on completion just update the reminder to the next time you need to do the task to get reminded again.